Adventure Birding 'n Outdoors in New Guinea's Wild West

 time to observe the up to six plumed males that normally gather here, interacting with soliciting females.

-Masked Bowerbird, Wallace's Fairywren, Green-backed, Spotted and Tawny-breasted Honeyeater, Chestnut-backed Jewel-babbler,
+Masked Bowerbird, Wallace's Fairywren, Green-backed, Spotted and Tawny-breasted Honeyeater, Yellow-bellied Gerygone,

 We shall enjoy a packed lunch on site and continue our search for some of these more elusive species throughout the afternoon, or